Fundraising materials

 If you would like to borrow Francis House collection materials for a fundraising event, we will be happy to assist you.

-The expert care and support we provide is very costly and our annual running costs exceed £4 million.
-We receive little support from the government and rely heavily on our supporters to help us to fundraise.
+The expert care and support we provide is very costly and our annual running costs exceed £4.8 million.
+We rely heavily on our supporters to help us to fundraise.

 Fundraise using Francis House materials

-You can borrow our collection boxes and buckets for use at your own fundraising events.
+You can supply t-shirts, banners, balloons, collection boxes and buckets for use at your own fundraising events.

 Here are a few guidelines to help with your fundraising: